Why do I need an attorney if the insurance agency has already offered to compensate me?

 Can I choose my own doctor?

 Under Florida law, the insurance company has the right to select your physicians.
 As such, in most cases, your workers compensation doctors will be ones that the insurance company knows will provide you with minimal treatment, testing and ones who will recommend that you return to work, even before you are medically able.
 There are provisions in the workers compensation laws which allow you to see alternative physicians who will give you a fair and accurate diagnosis of your medical condition.

 What health and monetary compensation can I receive due to my injury?

 Florida laws identify the various types of benefits to which you may be entitled.
 However, the amount of compensation to which you will be entitled will depend on several factors, including the type of injury, how it occurred, and more importantly, the type of legal representation you receive.
 Seeking immediate representation from an attorney is critical in the process.
-There are various considerations that need to be taken into account in regards to the injury.
-Our investigation of the injury, your medical prognosis, and ability to return to work will all affect the compensation you receive.
+There are various considerations that need to be taken into account in regard to the injury.
+Our investigation of the injury, your medical prognosis, and your ability to return to work will all affect the compensation you receive.

-What sort of legal rights do I have in the case of a serious injury (brain damage, paralysis, herniated disc, etc.).
+What sort of legal rights do I have in the case of a serious injury (brain damage, paralysis, herniated disc, etc.)?